Lifted (CL song): Commercial performance

 The song debuted at number 94 on the Hot 100 making CL's first entry as a lead artist, second overall on the chart and also the third Korean act to do so overall.
 The song garnered 5.2 million streams in the United States by the week ending on October 6.

 Music video and promotion

 A music video for the song, directed by Dave Meyers, was released on August 18, 2016.
 CL performed the song live for the first time on The Late Late Show with James Corden on September 15, 2016.
+The Video also Features a Cameo from Method Man.
 It was also performed throughout CL's Hello Bitches Tour in late 2016 in several North American cities.
 She also performed the song at the 2016 SBS Gayo Daejun, the first time the song was performed in Korea.